-The Biological Sciences Department offers five concentration areas for undergraduates, each targeted to a different career path.
+The Biological Sciences Department offers four concentration areas for undergraduates, each targeted to a different career path.
 Scroll down to browse through our concentrations or use the skip links to jump straight to a concentration's description.

 This concentration will prepare students to study the ecology and evolution of the earth's biodiversity and to participate in its conservation.
 The concentration will provide students with the skills necessary to participate in the conservation of wildlife, plants, and other wild species and their habitats.
 Professions in this arena include basic and applied research with state and federal resource management agencies, non-governmental organizations (N.G.O.s), and private consulting firms.
 These professions require a solid foundation in the identification of organisms, the principles of ecology and evolution, and the tools, policies and social context of conservation.
 This area of concentration is recommended for students seeking professional certification by off-campus entities such as The Wildlife Society and the Ecological Society of America; students interested in such certification programs should consult with their faculty advisor for specific programmatic guidance.